Last Updated on June 9, 2024 by Soumya

 Charleston City Market

-If you want to buy some souvenirs to take back home, head to the Charleston City Market.
-It is not just a great place for purchasing goodies but for soaking up local culture too.
+If you want to buy souvenirs to take home, head to the Charleston City Market.
+It is a great place to purchase goodies and soak up local culture.

 Do not forget to pick up a sweetgrass basket, a quintessential souvenir from the South.
 Gullah artisans have been weaving these baskets for more than 300 years now!